MobiusL/bASIC-FAQ/style.md

 **Bold** should be used to grab attention and provide emphasis.

 Secondary headings should be used for major categories.
+These should be ordered roughly by importance.

 Tertiary headings should be used for subcategories or topics more removed from the parent secondary category but still related.
 Examples are particulars about shipping or formulae